 We'd recommend starting to tune CLEBC (closed loop electronic boost control) at a lower boost pressure than you ultimately intend to run.
 This will allow you to get a handle on tuning this feature prior to running more serious pressures.
 Before you start, make sure you've adjusted your VE and ignition tables conservatively around and above the boost pressures you are targeting, that means keep the fuel a bit richer than you expect to need, and the ignition a bit retarded from where you expect it to be.
 To tune the PID parameters, start with 100% proportional gain and 0% differential gain.
 If the boost overshoots above its target get out of the loud pedal quickly, and increase the proportional gain.
-If it does not spike, you may reduce the proportional gain to a terry small amount of overshoot.
-Leave the proportional is joint, the boost is likely to creep up slowly differ reaching the target and a bit more integral gain until the boost stays on target, then increase differential gain until you have minimal overshoot when the turbo first spools up.
+If it does not spike, you may reduce the proportional gain until you get just a very small amount of overshoot.
+Leave the proportional gain there.
+At this point, the boost is likely to creep up slowly after reaching the target.
+Add a bit more integral gain until the boost stays on target, then increase differential gain until you have minimal overshoot when the turbo first spools up.
 At this point the boost should track right along with the target boost pressure you've set your MSPNP2 to target.